-During the Phase 3 trial bio specimens have been collected.
-The investigational plan to identify a CoP should be developed based on the analysis of Phase 3 immunogenicity and efficacy data.
+During the Phase 3 trial an appropriate range of biological specimens have been collected.
+The investigational plan to identify a Correlate of Protection should be developed based on the analysis of Phase 3 immunogenicity and efficacy data.

-Analysis of the data from the Phase 3 trial confirmed protective efficacy against the primary case definition endpoint greater or equal to the minimum predefined efficacy as set in the TPP in the target population for licensure.
+Analysis of the data from the Phase 3 trial should confirm protective efficacy against the primary case definition endpoint greater or equal to the minimum predefined efficacy as set in the TPP in the target population for licensure.

-At this stage, the initial pricing strategy should be drafted and developed.
+At this stage, based upon cost of goods (see also function Production Process) and pricing assumptions, the initial pricing strategy is refined.
 The strategy is supported by a value-based approach documented by the HEOR rationale and data.
 It will need to encompass an international vision, taking into account for example specificities of high, middle and low income countries, (multi-tiered pricing strategy).
 The planning and prioritisation in gathering relevant data to support this value-based approach is crucial because of the timing and costs of these activities.

-Regular consultations with stakeholders that were identified in earlier stages are crucial to prepare regulatory submissions, WHO pre-qualification, policy recommendation, implementation studies, financing and product launch.
+Regular consultations with stakeholders identified earlier (see stage F) are crucial to prepare regulatory submissions, WHO pre-qualification, integration in GAVI VIS (see GAVI vaccine investment strategy) policy recommendation, implementation studies, financing and product launch.